OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-27.md

 And David did not leave a man or a woman alive, to bring to Gath,
 saying, “Otherwise they will tell about us, saying, ‘This is what David has done.’”
-So David practiced this behavior all the time he lived in the country of the Philistines.
+So David practiced this behaviour all the time he lived in the country of the Philistines.

 ## 1 Samuel 27:12